 So how can businesses rectify the problem?

 Thus, in order for businesses to maximise operational efficiency and guarantee more lead conversions, they need to implement tools capable of handling the whole process and providing a complete, holistic overview of performance.
-Unfortunately, the report very much illustrates that a fair number of organisations are unable to implement a comprehensive CRM system to help process, nurture and transition their leads.
+Unfortunately, the report very much illustrates that a fair number of organisations are unable to implement a comprehensive CRM system to help the process, nurture and transition their leads.
 Over half (54%) of respondents claim budgetary/cost reasons as to why they haven’t implemented CRM software.

 Alternatively, to alleviate their problems, many organisations could benefit from a consultancy lead approach.
 This would mean gaining the technological support and CRM advice required to manage these leads more effectively, by strategically inserting specific, precise workflows and lead nurturing pathways.
 Clearly, organisations are spending far too much time manually inserting lead data, when they should be dedicating that time to nurturing each lead.
 For businesses unable to purchase powerful CRM software, consultancy and technical support could be the answer.